kreteshq/retes/README.md

 * built-in parsing of query params, body and route's dynamic segments
 * built-in file uploading handling mechansim
 * fast route matching (see [Benchmarks](#benchmarks))
+* handlers are functions that take requests as input and return responses as output
 * middlewares can be combined on per-route basis
 * an HTTP response is just an object containing at least `statusCode` and `body` keys